AmgadAshraf96/EKS_Full_React_App/Readme.txt

       Note: The password will be a Personal Access Token generated in Docker Hub.

 Step 7: Configure GitHub Webhook:
 Add a webhook in your GitHub repository to connect to your Jenkins server.
 You will need to add the IP address of your Jenkins server in the webhook configuration.
 As in "webhook.png".

+Step 8: Configure Jenkins Shared library:
+  You will need to add the repo url and branch name in the jenkins shared library configuration.
+As in "Shared_library_config.jpg".